-The INT'L transmission has two traction operational modes: Differential Lock and Differential Unlock.
+Transmissions equipped with Turf Mode have two traction operational modes: Differential Lock and Differential Unlock.
 Locking the rear differential is beneficial in low traction and rough terrain conditions.
 Unlocking the rear differential makes maneuvering easier and minimizes damage to terrain.